MIT-TESSE/tesse-gym-bridge/README.md

 source ~/catkin_ws/devel/setup.bash
 ```

-#### To run an RL Agent with Kimera, the following steps are required
+#### To run an RL Agent with Kimera-VIO and Kimera-Semantics, the following steps are required

 2. Install [Kimera-VIO-ROS](https://github.com/MIT-SPARK/Kimera-VIO-ROS) and [Kimera-Semantics](https://github.com/MIT-SPARK/Kimera-Semantics)